Current Officers

 Ethan has been a part of the North Carolina wine industry his entire life starting in his family’s vineyard and winery at the age of 10.
 He later became their official winemaker when he was 19 years old and has moved on to making wine in North Carolina ever since.
 He obtained an associate’s degree in viticulture and enology from Surry Community College and a bachelor’s degree in chemistry/fermentation science from Appalachian State University.
 Ethan is now the winemaker at Shelton Vineyards and serves on the NC Wine and Grape Council as Co-Chair.

-Current Officers & Directors
+Current Directors At Large

 Jonathan Fussell